-Routine brushing and flossing is a necessity to keep the teeth free of plaque.
+Routine brushing and flossing are a necessity to keep the teeth free of plaque.
 Plaque is constantly building up, and failure to clean your teeth properly will allow it to harden into tartar.
-This colorless, sticky substance can become a chalky color if it is allowed to build up in one place, and this may lead to white spots on the teeth.
+This colorless, sticky substance can become a chalky color if it is allowed to build up in one place, and this may lead to spots on the teeth.

 Some whitening treatments may lead to white spots on the teeth, especially store-bought strips.
 This is especially problematic when you overuse these whitening systems.
-If you notice discolored spots after whitening, discontinue use of the product and consult with your dentist for other suggestions on how to whiten without these effects.
+If you notice discolored spots after whitening, discontinue the use of the product and consult with your dentist for other suggestions on how to whiten without these effects.

-For many people, white spots on the teeth are a purely aesthetic concern and don’t affect the health of the teeth.
+For many people, spots on the teeth are a purely aesthetic concern and don’t affect the health of the teeth.
 However, if you are troubled by your white spots or their underlying cause, be sure to contact your dentist for guidance.

-The professional dental team at Suburban Essex Dental, West Orange, NJ are here to help you and resolve your white spot dilemma.
+The professional dental team at Suburban Essex Dental, West Orange, NJ is here to help you and resolve your white spot dilemma.
 Contact us today to get started in identifying the cause, fixing and preventing white spots in the future.